apramhaas/KeyCounter/README.md

 ## System Requirements

-- Windows 2000 SP4 / Windows XP / Windows Server 2003 / Windows Vista
+- Windows 2000 SP4 / Windows XP / Windows Server 2003 / Windows Vista / Windows 8 / Windows 10 / Windows 11
 - Microsoft .NET Framework 2.0 for versions up to 0.10.0.0
-- Microsoft .NET Framework 3.5 for later versions
+- Microsoft .NET Framework 4.7.2 for versions from 0.10.1.0

 The binary distributions up to 0.10.0.0 were compiled using Microsoft Visual C# 2005 Express Edition.
-Later binary distributions were compiled using Microsoft Visual C# 2008 Express Edition.
+Later binary distributions were compiled using Microsoft Visual Studio Community 2022.

 ## Contact